mkrygeri/eks-kappa-lab/README.md

 ## Removing Kappa.
-You may have noticed that there isnt much talk about removeing it.
-But sometime you want to start over.
-Fortunately this is simeple.
+You may have noticed that there isnt much talk about removing it.
+But sometimes you want to start over.
+Fortunately this is simple.
 From your kappa-cfg diretory, simply run the following:
 ```
 kubectl delete -k .
 ```